Nishkalkashyap/Quark-docs/docs/snippets/convert-existing-electron-app.md

 description : 'Convert existing electron app to a Quark sketch.
 In this guide, we are going to load an existing electron application into a webview and also bundle the application as a Quark sketch.' author : nishkal tags : ['nodejs', 'javascript']
+pageClass: small-heading-page
 ---

-# Convert existing electron app
+# Convert existing electron app to a sketch

 <Header />